mrszb/sous_vide_cooker/README.md

 ---
 **lcd.cpp**

 implements driver for the LCD screen.
-It is built out around the master only SPI protocol run by CPU built in peripheral system and toggling GPIO pins to reset, enable/disable LCD driver chip, switch between data/command mode
+It is built out around the master only SPI protocol run by CPU built in peripheral system and toggling GPIO pins to reset, enable/disable LCD driver chip, switch between data/command mode.

-I tried to use PWM to drive backlight pin of the LCD screen with no success (random flashes).
+I tried to use PWM mode to drive backlight pin of the LCD screen with no success (random flashes).
 My understanding is the chip generates power/voltage for backlight internally.
-GPIO pin just turns backlight on/off
+GPIO pin now just turns backlight on/off.

 ---
 **PID routines**